About TouchPoint Productions

 Serving the community and our audiences

 We work in partnership with existing community arts and other projects, collaborating with professionals and artists-in-training on a project by project basis.
 Intrinsic to our work is to engage and train up promising new talent from the age of 16 and upwards.
-All performing associates must do some training with our training company CORE Theatre Arts Lab or PointZero Physical Theatre in order to perform in our productions, in order that they understand our approach and philosophy.
+All performing associates must do some training with our training company CORE Theatre Arts Lab in order to perform in our productions, in order that they understand our approach and philosophy.

 TouchPoint productions are all original pieces of theatre, physical theatre and film, written by Mary Scott, and they cover a broad subject matter, designed to deeply touch and challenge our audiences.